Green-Sky/solanaceae_llama-cpp-web/README.md

 - `RPBot`, `system_prompt`(, opt contact ID)
   - type: `string`
   - System prompt that is prefixed
-  - can contain spcific formatters
+  - can contain specific formatters:
     - `{self_name}` username for specified chat
   - default: `Transcript of a group chat, where {self_name} talks to online strangers.\n{self_name} is creative and curious. {self_name} is writing with precision, but also with occasional typos.\n`